lwindolf/lzone-cheat-sheets/Cheat Sheets 🐛/DevOps Services/sqlite.md

 ### Configure Auto-Vacuum

-If you want sqlite to perform vacuum on-demand you can set the "auto\_vacuum" pragma to either "INCREMENTAL" or "FULL":
+If you want sqlite to perform vacuum on-demand you can set the `auto_vacuum` pragma to either "INCREMENTAL" or "FULL":

     PRAGMA auto_vacuum = INCREMENTAL;
     PRAGMA auto_vacuum = FULL;

-To quere the current "auto\_vacuum setting run
+To quere the current `auto_vacuum` setting run

     PRAGMA auto_vacuum

-Read more in this [detailed post](/blog/How%20to%20Vacuum%20SQLite) about sqlite vacuuming!